 Teenage K-Pop fans leveraged TikTok in June to sink a Trump presidential rally and the app played a major role in organizing support for the Black Lives Matter Movement globally.
 Crucially, activities occurring on the app are generating a substantial impact on our lives, even among those that aren’t registered users.

 There is no longer any doubt about TikTok’s power and influence.
 It is changing the way we make music, dress ourselves, organize politically, and even become famous.
-In March 2019 when the New York Times declared in that “TikTok [was] re-writing the world” it seemed crazy.
+In March 2019 when the New York Times declared that “TikTok [was] re-writing the world” it seemed crazy.
 Today, it feels normal.

 Indeed, as the ACLU announced its launch on the app this fall, it acknowledged: